-Project development for a Federal-aid highway project begins with FHWA's authority to proceed (ATP) with pre-design or reconnaissance through environmental document approval.
+Project development for a Federal-aid highway project begins with FHWA's Authority to Proceed (ATP) for Preliminary Engineering through Environmental Document Approval or ATP for Reconnaissance Engineering.
 An approval details the decision on how, or whether, to proceed with project design.
-Primary activities include engineering and environmental studies to identify and analyze reasonable alternative solutions to the problem or deficiency, and work necessary to produce an approved environmental document.
-ROW work in support of environmental studies is normally performed under the pre-design authorization.
+Primary activities include engineering and environmental studies to identify and analyze reasonable alternative solutions to the problem or deficiency, and work necessary to produce an approved Environmental Document.
+ROW work in support of environmental studies is normally performed under the Preliminary Engineering authorization.

-ROW's first involvement in a project comes when the regional Environmental Group requests relocation studies on various alignments of the proposed project.

-Using a description of the alternative alignments provided by the Engineering Manager, ROW staff prepare estimates of the probable number of parcels for each alternative, their acquisition and relocation costs, and "incidentals" - the cost of performing ROW activities.
+ROW's first involvement in a project generally begins with review of the preliminary design plans to determine property, easement, and permit needs and costs or when the regional Environmental Group requests relocation studies for the proposed project.
+Using preliminary design plans provided by the Engineering Manager, ROW staff prepare estimates of the probable number of parcels for each alternative, their acquisition and relocation costs, and "incidentals" - the cost of performing ROW activities.

-ROW staff members also assess the number and socio-economic effects of residential and business displacements it causes and report the results to the Engineering Manager.
+ROW and Environmental staff also assess the number and socio-economic effects of residential and business displacements it causes and report the results to the Engineering Manager.

-If there is a public hearing on the environmental document where right-of-way acquisition is anticipated, ROW staff can attend and discuss the acquisition and relocation processes.
+If there is a public hearing on the Environmental Document where right-of-way acquisition is anticipated, ROW staff may attend and discuss the acquisition and relocation processes.